dedalozzo/www.elephantoncouch.com/_tutorial/documents.md

 ### Creating documents

-Let's see how to create an user and save him to CouchDB.
+Let's see how to create an author and save it into CouchDB.

 {% highlight php %}
 <?php

-namespace MyPress;
+namespace Babylon;

 use EoC\Couch;
 use EoC\Adapter;